simao-ferreira/dotfiles/DOCS/APPEARANCE.md

 For changing the wallpaper add to `/.i3/config`:
 `exec_always --no-startup-id feh --bg-scale ~/.wallpapers/forest-nightscape.jpg`.
 It can occur that this does not work after configuration.
 This is because nitrogen takes precedence when `.i3/config` runs.
-To test if the configuration is working press `mod4+Shift+r`.
+To test if the configuration is working press `mod+Shift+r`.

 If after reboot the new wallpaper is not set, usually there is a line under `i3/config` starting Nitrogen, the wallpaper loader by default.
 By commenting this line, the new setup instruction will work when rebooting.

 ### Menu bar
 The standard status bar is i3bar, it uses the i3status as default source for data, this can be changed.